OpenVMS: Port to x86-64

 When VMS Software Inc. (VSI) announced that they had secured the rights to develop the OpenVMS operating system from HP, they also announced their intention to port OpenVMS to the x86-64 architecture.
 The porting effort ran concurrently with the establishment of the company, as well as the development of VSI's own Itanium and Alpha releases of OpenVMS V8.4-x.

 The x86-64 port is targeted for specific servers from HPE and Dell, as well as certain virtual machine hypervisors.
 Initial support was targeted for KVM and VirtualBox.
-Support for VMware was announced in 2020, and Hyper-V has been described as a future target.
+Support for VMware was announced in 2020, and Hyper-V is being explored as a future target.
 In 2021, the x86-64 port was demonstrated running on an Intel Atom-based single-board computer.

 As with the Alpha and Itanium ports, the x86-64 port made some changes to simplify porting and supporting OpenVMS on the new platform including: replacing the proprietary GEM compiler backend used by the VMS compilers with LLVM, changing the boot process so that OpenVMS is booted from a memory disk, and simulating the four privilege levels of OpenVMS in software since only two of x86-64's privilege levels are usable by OpenVMS.

 The first boot was announced on May 14, 2019.
 This involved booting OpenVMS on VirtualBox, and successfully running the DIRECTORY command.
 In May 2020, the V9.0 Early Adopter's Kit release was made available to a small number of customers.
-This consisted of the OpenVMS operating system running in a VirtualBox VM with certain limitations - most significantly, few layered products were available, and code can only be compiled for x86-64 using cross compilers which run on Itanium-based OpenVMS systems.
+This consisted of the OpenVMS operating system running in a VirtualBox VM with certain limitations; most significantly, few layered products were available, and code can only be compiled for x86-64 using cross compilers which run on Itanium-based OpenVMS systems.
 Following the V9.0 release, VSI released a series of updates on a monthly or bimonthly basis which added additional functionality and hypervisor support.
 These were designated V9.0-A through V9.0-H. In June 2021, VSI released the V9.1 Field Test, making it available to VSI's customers and partners.
 V9.1 shipped as an ISO image which can be installed onto a variety of hypervisors, and onto HPE ProLiant DL380 servers starting with the V9.1-A release.

-OpenVMS 9.2 for x86-64 reached General Availability on July 14, 2022.